 Requirements for registering VSC in multiple vCenter Servers environment

-If you are using ONTAP tools for VMware vSphere in an environment where a single VMware vSphere HTML5 client is managing multiple vCenter Server instances, you must register one instance of VSC with each vCenter Server so that there is a 1:1 pairing between VSC and the vCenter Server.
+If you are using Virtual Storage Console for VMware vSphere in an environment where a single VMware vSphere HTML5 client. is managing multiple vCenter Server instances, you must register one instance of VSC with each vCenter Server so that there is a 1:1 pairing between VSC and the vCenter Server.
 Doing this enables you to manage all of the servers running vCenter 6.0 or later in both linked mode and non-linked mode from a single vSphere HTML5 client.

 Linked mode is installed automatically during the vCenter Server deployment.
 Linked mode uses Microsoft Active Directory Application Mode (ADAM) to store and synchronize data across multiple vCenter Server systems.

 Using the vSphere HTML5 client to perform VSC tasks across multiple vCenter Servers requires the following:

 Each vCenter Server in the VMware inventory that you want to manage must have a single VSC server registered with it in a unique 1:1 pairing.

 For example, you can have VSC server A registered to vCenter Server A, VSC server B registered to vCenter Server B, VSC server C registered to vCenter Server C, and so on.